 When photographers think about image theft, copy-and-paste is the first thing that comes to mind.
 Copyright law is far more complex than that, and the courts are still ironing out certain details (such fair use).

 Pixsy spoke with several of our copyright attorneys to identify famous copyright cases that changed the game forever for photographers.

-Note: We mostly chose United States copyright cases to keep things consistent.
+Note: We mostly chose United States famous copyright cases to keep things consistent.
 We promise that copyright is equally complicated (and different) elsewhere in the word.
 Make sure your copyright is protected by signing up for a free Pixsy account.
 We’ll monitor your work for unauthorized use!

 #1 Copyright can also protect the look and feel of a photo.

 Jonathon Mannion photographed an iconic image of basketball player Kevin Garnett for SLAM magazine.
 The beer brand Coors recreated the photo for an LA billboard advertisement.

-The court found that the (1) rendition, (2) timing, and (3) creation of the subject can influence the copyrightability of a photograph, and ruled in favour of the photographer.
+The court found that the (1) rendition, (2) timing, and (3) creation of the subject can influence the copyrightability of a photograph, and ruled in favor of the photographer.

 His victory was very significant.
 Copyright cases like these value the look and feel of a photo, and as Mannion said in a 2013 interview, photographers now have a foot to stand on when others change their images for commercial gain.